Julle98/DiscordBot/README.md

 - Fun commands for games and interaction
 - XP system for chat and voice activity
 - Made for useful and save time
+> [!WARNING]
+> Everything that are in repository not necessarily in use currently.
+They are marked in comments on that current file.
 ---

 ## License